-This is our safe and secure accommodation for people who are fleeing domestic abuse.
+We provide safe, secure and welcoming accommodation for people and families who are fleeing domestic abuse.

 Our support consists of:

 Contacting and referring, as required, to other services such as solicitors, health services or drug and alcohol services